cloudlinux/cloudlinux-doc/docs/mysql_governor/README.md

 ```
 </div>

-where MYSQL_VERSION is the target database server version that should be replaced with the value from the table above.
+where `MYSQL_VERSION` is the target database server version that should be replaced with the value from the table above.

 ::: danger IMPORTANT
 Make sure you have full database backup (including system tables) before you switch.
 This action will prevent data loss in case if something goes wrong.
 :::

-## Removing <span class="notranslate"> MySQL Governor </span>
+## Removing MySQL Governor

 To remove <span class="notranslate"> MySQL Governor </span> :